muxyz/website/index.md

 ## More Info

-Learn about the Micro OS
+Learn more about the Micro OS

 <ul id="projects">
 <li>L0 <a href="/platform">Platform</a></li>